rohberg/volto-searchkit-block/README.md

 ![Search @rohberg/volto-searchkit-block](public/search.png)

+# Demo

+You can try the search by checking out this repository and run

+    make dev-opensearch
+    make dev

+Docker should be installed and running.

 # Getting started

 Install Plone backend add-on [`collective.elastic.plone 2.x`](https://github.com/collective/collective.elastic.plone) to provide the Plone REST API service which accepts queries and requests OpenSearch/ElasticSearch.